Kitten Care

 By-products are commonly vilified, often by diet manufacturers trying to carve out market share for themselves by offering diets that do not contain them.
 By-products (mainly organ meats and entrails) often provide more nutrients than muscle meats on a per weight basis and are important components and even delicacies of human diets in other countries.
 The term by-product comes from the fact that they are the leftovers from animal carcasses once the desirable (for Americans) muscle meat has been removed.
 AAFCO definitions of mammal by-products specifically exclude hair, hooves, horn, hide trimmings, manure and intestinal contents, as well as anything that is not specifically part of the carcass (floor sweepings for example).
 Like all ingredients, the quality of by-products can vary, so it is important to select manufacturers who have stringent internal quality control standards.

-What is the best diet for a growing puppy or kitten?
+What is the best diet for a growing kitten?

-Growing kittens should be fed a kitten diet or an all life stages formula until one year of age.
-Growing small and medium breed puppies should be fed a puppy or all life stages formula until one year of age.
-Large and giant breed puppies (adult size >50 lbs) should be fed a diet specifically designed for large breed puppies until 12-18 months of age.
+Growing kittens should be fed a kitten diet or an all-life stages formula until one year of age.
 It is ideal if these products have passed AAFCO feeding trials rather than just being “formulated to meet” the nutrient profiles for growth.
 This information can be found on the product label.
-Throughout growth, it’s important to keep your puppy or kitten lean to reduce risks for health problems and to optimize his or her lifespan.
+Be sure to avoid vegetarian diets as well.
+Throughout growth, it’s important to keep your kitten lean to reduce risks for health problems and to optimize his or her lifespan.
 Be aware that spaying or neutering your pet reduces his or her calorie requirements so it’s important to reduce calories at the time of surgery to reduce the risks for obesity.
-We are happy to help you select appropriate diets for your breeding animals or growing puppies and kittens.
+We are happy to help you select appropriate diets for your breeding animals or growing kittens.

 Courtesy of the Cummings School for Veterinary Medicine at Tufts